rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Render a document to Plaine and Easie.

-Only the top staff / layer is exported.The PAE as a string
+Only the top staff / layer is exported.

 **Returns**